Types of Exception in Python

 Step3: If an exception occurs, during the execution of any statement in the try block and then,

 i.
-Rest of the statements in the try block are skipped.
+The rest of the statements in the try block are skipped.

 ii.
 If the exception type matches the exception named after the except keyword, the except block is executed and then execution continues after the try statement.

 iii.
 If an exception occurs that does not match the exception named in the except block, then it is passed on to the outer try block.
-If no exception handler is found in the program, then it is an unhandled exception and the program’s terminated with an error message.
+If no exception handler is found in the program, then it is an unhandled exception and the program is terminated with an error message.